abhishekarya1/Hash-Define-myNotes/content/spring-boot/rest.md

 }
 ```

-The `Content-Type` header should be present on the incoming request and needs to match `produces` value otherwise error and upon sending the error (415 Unsupported Media Type) response we will attach an `Accept` header with the `consumes` value.
+The `Content-Type` header should be present on the incoming request and needs to match `consumes` value otherwise error and upon sending the error (415 Unsupported Media Type) response we will attach an `Accept` header with the `consumes` value.

 **@RequestHeader**: Get value of request header.
 ```java